TabbyML/tabby/README.md

 * **Parallel translation**<br/>Translations can be run efficiently in parallel without duplicating the model data in memory.
 * **Dynamic memory usage**<br/>The memory usage changes dynamically depending on the request size while still meeting performance requirements thanks to caching allocators on both CPU and GPU.
 * **Portable binary**<br/>The compilation does not require a target instruction set, the dispatch is done at runtime.
-* **Ligthweight on disk**<br/>The CPU library takes about 30MB on disk with its dependencies and models can be compressed below 100MB with minimal accuracy loss.
-A full featured GPU Docker image requires less than 800MB.
+* **Ligthweight on disk**<br/>Models can be compressed below 100MB with minimal accuracy loss.
+A full featured GPU Docker image requires about 800MB.
 * **Easy to use translation APIs**<br/>The project exposes [translation APIs](#translating) in Python and C++ to cover most integration needs.

 Some of these features are difficult to achieve in standard deep learning frameworks and are the motivation for this project.